bikashdaga/my-links/README.md

 - [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/) - The classic SSH client -- `Windows`
 - [PuTTYtray](https://puttytray.goeswhere.com/) - PuTTY in the systray + additional features -- `C`
 - [reptyr](https://github.com/nelhage/reptyr) - Reparent a running program to a new terminal -- `C`
+- [RPort](https://oss.rport.io/) - Bastion-like server that helps you to manage your remote servers without the hassle of VPNs, chained SSH connections, jump-hosts, or the use of commercial tools like TeamViewer, on-demand or perm tunnels, 2FA support, super hot -- `various lang`
+- [Remmina](https://remmina.org/) - Remote desktop client with RDP, SSH, SPICE, VNC, and X2Go protocol support, new hotness -- `various lang`
 - [screen](https://linux.die.net/man/1/screen) - Detatch and re-attach to shell sessions while they continue to run in the background -- `C`
 - [SuperPutty](https://github.com/jimradford/superputty) - Allows the PuTTY SSH client to be opened in tabs -- `Windows`
 - [tmate](https://tmate.io/) - Instant terminal sharing, a tmux fork -- `OS X`